oVirt/ovirt-site/source/uncategorized/console-client-resources.html.md

 *   SPICE Drivers

-For making use the best of SPICE features install SPICE vdagent and SPICE video drivers that are available for download here: <http://www.spice-space.org/download.html> (in the "Guest" section).
+For making the best use of SPICE features install SPICE vdagent and SPICE QXL video drivers on your guests.
+They are available for download on <http://www.spice-space.org/download.html> (in the "Guest" section).
+If you use GNU/Linux, your distribution may contain QXL video driver package.

 ### VNC Protocol